0

 hostname: my_docker_compose_netdata

-If you don't want to destroy and recreate your container, you can edit the Agent's netdata.conf file directly.
-See the above section on configuring Agent containers to find the appropriate method based on how you created the container.
+If you prefer not to recreate the container, edit the Agents netdata.conf file.
+See configuring Agent containers for the right method based on how you created it.

 Adding extra packages at runtime

-By default, the official Netdata container images do not include a number of optional runtime dependencies.
-You can add these dependencies, or any other APT packages, at runtime by listing them in the environment variable NETDATA_EXTRA_DEB_PACKAGES.
+By default, Netdatas official container images exclude some optional runtime dependencies.
+You can install them at runtime by setting the NETDATA_EXTRA_DEB_PACKAGES environment variable.

 Health Checks